 Don’t Drain Your Account for a Down Payment

-It’s tempting to put much of your savings toward a down payment.
-Sure, it lowers your monthly payment, but you need to keep a healthy account balance.
+It’s tempting to put most of your savings toward a down payment because it lowers your monthly payment.
+However, you need to keep a healthy account balance.
 Set up a savings plan for a down payment.

 Know Everything That Goes into Your Monthly Payment